shutiansong/nyc-taxi-data-platform/README.md

 ## 1. Separate durable storage from analytical serving

-Object storage is better suited for retaining processed datasets, while an OLAP warehouse can focus on analytical workloads.
+Object storage is well suited for retaining processed datasets, while an OLAP warehouse can focus on analytical workloads.

 This separation reduces coupling between persistent storage and analytical processing.